 I confess that I have fallen into the HCG diet craze.
 The holistic chiropractor I see for the vertigo first brought up the idea several months ago.
 A friend of his went on the HCG diet protocol and had great success with it.

-Since it was similar to Lyle McDonald's Rapid Fat Loss Diet, a Protein-Sparing Modified Fast (PSMF Diet) you can do for free, I didn't take any of it to heart.
+Since it was similar to Lyle McDonald's Rapid Fat Loss Diet, a Protein-Sparing Modified Fast (PSMF Diet) you can do for free, I didn't take any of what he said to heart.
 At the time, I thought it was a bunch of bunk.

 Now, I'm not so sure.

-When the chiro brought it up again the last time I was there, I thought I should at least look into the merits and drawbacks of the plan before judging, so I took a trip over to Low Carb Friends where they have an HCG diet section now.
+When the chiro brought it up again the last time I was there, I thought I should at least look into the merits and drawbacks of the plan before judging, so I took a trip over to Low Carb Friends where they have an HCG diet section.

 The hypothalamus regulates the body's set point.
 Between studying the hypothalamus this past week and the research I did on the set-point theory earlier, I started looking closer at what I originally thought was a low-carb gimmick.

-What I discovered was that most people who condemn the program and laugh at all the folks being duped out of their money (including myself) haven't looked into its claims.
+What I discovered was that most people who condemn the program and laugh at all the folks being duped out of their money (including myself) haven't looked into the program's claims.
 They just assume that the HCG hormone is a gimmick since this diet program is being proclaimed as a fat-loss miracle.

 They believe that any 500-calorie diet would produce the same kind of results.
 However, that wasn't what Dr. Simeon found.